OxfordIHTM/trocaire-cmam-project-tracker/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository is for tracking progress of the Trōcaire Somalia Community-based Management of Acute Malnutrition (CMAM) programme.
+This repository is for tracking progress of the Trōcaire Somalia Community-based Management of Acute Malnutrition (CMAM) programme evaluation project.